jennagaff/jgaff/README.md

 # Jenna Gaff
-Applied AI, Product Management &amp; systems thinking artefact
+Applied AI, Product Management &amp; Systems Thinking

 I operate at the intersection of engineering, AI systems, and product execution.
 Focused on translating complex technical capabilities into real-world impact.